What Is a Peptide? Skin Benefits, Types & Complete Guide

 Michael Phelps

-Michael is an Air Force veteran with a specialized background in biochemistry and over 10 years of experience in the biotech industry.
-He applies military-grade precision to research standards and quality control, bridging the gap between complex scientific studies and practical application.
-Michael provides accurate, science-backed information on peptide protocols, skincare science, and regenerative medicine.
+Michael is an Air Force veteran with a background in biochemistry and over 10 years in the biotech industry.
+He applies military-grade precision to research and quality control, bridging the gap between complex science and practical use.
+Michael provides accurate, science-backed information on skincare science and regenerative medicine.

 Explore Research-Grade Peptides

-PrymaLab offers pharma-grade peptides for research purposes, including GHK-Cu, Thymosin Alpha-1, BPC-157, and more.
+PrymaLab offers pharma-grade compounds for research purposes, including GHK-Cu, Thymosin Alpha-1, BPC-157, and more.
 All products are third-party tested for purity and potency.

-The following peer-reviewed sources were used in the preparation of this article.
-All citations link to their original publications for verification.
+The following peer-reviewed sources support this article.
+All citations link to the original publications.

 - Schagen, S.K.
 (2017).
 "Topical Peptide Treatments with Effective Anti-Aging Results."
 Cosmetics, 4(2), 16. doi:10.3390/cosmetics4020016